MarcinJM/PySBS/README.rst

 References
 ----------
-If you use this package for research please cite the following paper: [add arxiv link]
+If you use this package for research please cite the following paper: [TODO arxiv link]